 It’s about understanding the psychology of who gives, why they give and when they’re most likely to give again.

-Microsoft Dynamics 365 CRM can help you analyse donor trends, predict giving patterns, and refine your fundraising strategy.
+AI-powered tools like Copilot in Microsoft Dynamics 365 CRM can help you analyse donor trends, predict giving patterns, and refine your fundraising strategy.

 Using a tool like Copilot in your CRM will unlock valuable insights into donor behaviour, helping any NonProfit make more informed fundraising decisions.